 Background on Storm Water Fee

 The City of Corpus Christi began funding storm water via the water rate in 1989.
 The EPA issued the first National Pollutant Discharge Elimination System (NPDES) and Municipal Separate Storm Sewer System (MS4) permit to the city in 1995.
-A separate fund to support storm water was established in 2008.
-Today, the storm water fee is paid for out of customer’s water charges.
-To create a more equitable rate and follow best practices, the city is exploring the option to develop a new storm water fee structure.
+In 2008, the city established a separate fund to support storm water.
+Today, the storm water fee is paid for out of the customer’s water charges.
+Storm Water and regular water usage do not correlate.
+To create a more fair rate and follow best practices, the city proposes a new storm water fee structure.

 Objectives of a New Storm Water Fee Structure